- Drop-down menu

 - Icon bar

-The drop-down menus exist since the earlier versions of Windows.
+Drop-down menus exist since the early versions of Windows.
 It's an easy method to implement in an application.
-This type of menu is always found on the first window of the program.
+This type of menu is almost always present on the first window of the program.

 In WINDEV, this type of menu is positioned at the top of the window, below the title bar, and it occupies a simple bar.
-However, this type of interface is becoming outdated and it was replaced by the Ribbon menus.
+However, this type of interface is now outdated and has since been replaced by Ribbon menus.

 For more details, see: